asticode/php-deployment-manager/readme.md

     $
     $ Installation successful!

-In case of a problem, remove the folder created and re-run the previous command.
+In case of a problem, remove the folder created by composer and re-run the command.

+# How it works

+The deployment manager builds all projects the same way:

+    1. Back up the current project content
+    2. Create a temp directory
+    3. Fetch the last version of the project in the temp directory
+    4. Execute the specific steps of the build handler associated with the project
+    5. Move the temp dir to the real project dir

+Therefore, pretty much everything lies in the build handler you choose since it will determine the specific steps taken once the last version of the project has been fetched.

+Only one out-of-the-box build handler is delivered with the project: the PHP Handler.
+Its specific steps are:

+    1. Copy the dist config files
+    2. Replace the dist parameters

+# Add a custom build handler

+But what if I want to execute different steps you ask ?

+Well nothing is easier!
+All you have to do is create your own build handler implementing the HandlerInterface in the /src/Service/Build/Handler/Custom folder and more specifically implement a *getSpecificSteps* method that will return the steps *you* want to execute during the deployment.

+Once it's done, simply associate it with your project by giving `Custom\\MyAwesomeHandler` to the attribute `handler` of your project.

+# Create a new project

-You can add a new project anytime with
+Add a new project with

     $ <your path>/app/console project:add

+# Remove a project

-Or remove a project anytime with
+Remove a project with

     $ <your path>/app/console project:remove -n <project name> -b <branch name>